 This is a legal document that may be required by title companies or attorneys in order to make the death a matter of public record.
-The notarized document should be recorded in the San Diego County Recorder's Office with a certified copy of the death certificate.
+The completed document should be recorded in the San Diego County Recorder's Office with a certified copy of the death certificate attached.
 For recording information, please call (619) 238-8158.

 To report the death of a property owner, you may fill out a Preliminary Change in Ownership Report and send it to the Assessor's Office with a copy of the death certificate.
 The death of a property owner is a change in ownership and may affect your property taxes.
 Failure to report the death may result in penalties.
 If the property is in a trust, you may want to review the trust papers with an attorney.